dkokov/RateEngine/doc/integ.md

 ## CallControl

   Very importment possibility in the RateEngine gives a CallControl.
-You can be released prepaid or postpaid in your voice platform.
+You can be released prepaid or postpaid in your voice platform.In the RateEngine has a CallControl module, but as feature there is a process,not only module.In the same CallControl process are using functionalities by entire RateEngine
+- Rating,CDRMediators functions.

   When you are releasing prepaid,the CallControl is following whether a prepaid amount is reaching to defined amount per this subscriber.
 When this amount is reached,then the CallControl deny calls per this subscriber.